-The examiner must complete the present two-sheet carbon interleaf Interview Summary form PTOL-413 for each interview held where a matter of substance has been discussed (See \MPEP( 713.04).
-The duplicate copy of the form should be detached and given to the patent owner at the conclusion of the interview.
+The examiner must complete Interview Summary form PTOL->474< for each interview held where a matter of substance has been discussed (See MPEP § 713.04). >A< copy of the form should be given to the patent owner at the conclusion of the interview.
 The original should be made of record in the reexamination file and a copy mailed to the requester.

-The general procedure for conducting interviews and recording same are described at \MPEP(\\ 713.01-713.04.
+The general procedure for conducting interviews and re-

+cording same are described at MPEP § 713.01 -> § < 713.04.